slsa-framework/slsa-policy/README.md

 2. Containers (builds) are bounds to a set of privileges, the same way that OS processes are restricted to a set of running privilages.
 In cloud environments, permissions are defined via IAM and are associated with Service Accounts (SAs) by the policy.
 For more details on the design, see [Technical design](#technical-design).

+## End-to-end tutorial

+For an end-to-end tutorial, follow the [SLSA workshop hosted at the 2024 Open Source Security Conference](https://github.com/slsa-framework/oss-na24-slsa-workshop).

+The setup below are subset of the tutorial above, so we highly encourage you to follow hands-on activities of the workshop, available in the [link above](https://github.com/slsa-framework/oss-na24-slsa-workshop).

 ## Setup

 ### Publish policy